diegoldn/hackintosh-project/README.md

     - PEN DRIVE 16GB
     - XCode installed
     - A macOS Catalina 10.15.3 install (Install macOS Catalina.app)
-        ####### NOTE: download it directly from the App Store using your own account
+        NOTE: download it directly from the App Store using your own account

-#### 2. GATHERING RESOURCES
+    - iCloud account (usually people already have one)

-    I've followed the AMD OS X Vanilla Guide [here](https://vanilla.amd-osx.com)
+    - lots of patience

-    NOTE: You'll need an iCloud account to be able to configure your mac.
+    - lots of google-fu

-    Usually people already have something from Apple so this won't be a problem for almost everyone.
+#### 3. GATHERING RESOURCES

     Things you'll need to download before starting:
         - OpenCore-0.5.5